How to Get Started With Flower Bulbs

 Choose the right bulbs.

-Being particular about what bulbs you want to plant is not a bad thing.
+Being particular about what bulbs you want to plant, while bulb gardening, is not a bad thing.
 Keep the variety and the quality of the bulbs in the front of your mind while shopping.
 Selecting a bulb that will fit well into your environment is of highest importance.
 After you buy your bulbs, store them in a cool dry area that has good airflow.
 Never stack bulbs on top of each other or in a close pile.
 Label your bulbs so that you know what you have when it comes time to plant.
 Check the bulbs frequently for signs of decay while you are waiting to plant them.

 Use good planting supplies.